jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 /^.-clef/u.test( "𝄞-clef" );		// true
 ```

 The `^.-clef` in the pattern says to match only a single character at the beginning before the normal `"-clef"` text.
-In standard BMP mode, the match fails (2 characters), but with `u` Unicode mode flagged on, the match succeeds (1 character).
+In standard BMP mode, the match fails (two characters), but with `u` Unicode mode flagged on, the match succeeds (one character).

-It's also important to note that `u` makes quantifiers like `+` and `*` apply to the entire Unicode code point as a single character, not just the *lower surrogate* (aka rightmost halve of the symbol) of the character.
+It's also important to note that `u` makes quantifiers like `+` and `*` apply to the entire Unicode code point as a single character, not just the *lower surrogate* (aka rightmost half of the symbol) of the character.
 The same goes for Unicode characters appearing in character classes, like `/[💩-💫]/u`.

-**Note:** There's plenty more nitty gritty details about `u` behavior in regular expressions, which Mathias Bynens (https://twitter.com/mathias) has written extensively about (https://mathiasbynens.be/notes/es6-unicode-regex).
+**Note:** There's plenty more nitty-gritty details about `u` behavior in regular expressions, which Mathias Bynens (https://twitter.com/mathias) has written extensively about (https://mathiasbynens.be/notes/es6-unicode-regex).

 ### Sticky Flag